 Vishnu Mohan, MD, MBI, Program Director

-William Hersh, MD, Associate Program Director
+William Hersh, MD, Department Chair and Associate Program Director

 Crystal Goodman, Program Coordinator

 Fellows rotate through a number of clinical informatics rotation at OHSU Hospital and Clinics and our partner institutions, including the Portland VA Medical Center and OCHIN, a large health information and innovation network serving more than 10,000 clinicians.
 They work in different clinical informatics operational setting and play an ongoing role in designing, implementing and optimizing institutional projects.
 Fellows will have broad exposure to both the front end as well as back end functionality of EpicCare at OHSU and OCHIN and VistA at the Portland VAMC.
 Fellows will gain broad proficiency in Epic and VistA use.
 If necessary, the program will assist the fellow in obtaining necessary Epic certification.

 The ultimate outcome of the clinical informatics experience is a project and leadership portfolio that will allow the fellow to demonstrate to future employers the type and quality of work he/she has completed.
 The components of the portfolio will be a series of goal-directed projects that demonstrate the effectiveness of the fellow in real-world experience.